 FEEL THE SUMBA SPIRIT – SAIL AND EXPLORE WITH SEA TREK

-Getting to Sumba can be a challenge for even the seasoned traveler.
-But when you are traveling with the Sea Trek fleet, all the tough stuff is done for you.
+Getting to Sumba can be a challenge for even the seasoned traveller.
+But when you are travelling with the Sea Trek fleet, all the tough stuff is done for you.
 All that’s left is for you to explore and soak it in for yourself.
-Our 2014 itinerary line up includes several trips that spend a few days expiring this extraordinary island.
-Come and experience the Soul of Sumba for yourself:

 See you in Sumba!